I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 10 tracks, run time: 40:16

 Rock in a Hard Place has never been the most well regarded Aerosmith disc, but it happens to be a sentimental favorite of this writer, because it was the album that got me hooked on the Bad Boys of Boston back in the day.
-I was only twelve years old when Hard Place came out, so when I first heard "Lightning Strikes" on a local music-video TV show, I knew nothing about the band or their behind-the-scenes turmoil -- I just knew was that the song was badass, and I wanted to hear more!
+I was only twelve years old when Hard Place came out, so when I first heard "Lightning Strikes" on a local music-video TV show, I knew nothing about the band or their behind-the-scenes turmoil -- I just knew that song was badass, and I wanted to hear more!

 Rock in a Hard Place kicks off well enough with the frenzied "Jailbait" and slams into the aforementioned "Lightning Strikes," a crunchy, metallic tale of street-gang warfare that is probably the only song from this record that's considered a "classic" Aerosmith track today.
 (Legend has it that even Joe Perry loves "Lightning Strikes" and wishes that he'd had a hand in creating it.)
 The slinky, sleazy "Bitch's Brew" has a nice bluesy groove and the bold, brassy "Bolivian Ragamuffin" keeps the energy level high.